tung/ruggrogue/book/source-code-layout.md

  - `src/modes/options_menu.rs` - The options menu where settings can be changed.
  - `src/modes/pick_up_menu.rs` - Menu of items that the player can pick up at their current map position.
  - `src/modes/target.rs` - A screen that allows the player to choose a target position when they use an item that needs a target.
- - `src/modes/title.rs` - The title screen menu.
+ - `src/modes/title.rs` - The title screen.
  - `src/modes/view_map.rs` - A screen that lets the player move the camera around and describe map positions.
  - `src/modes/yes_no_dialog.rs` - A simple yes-or-no dialog.